kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gateway/api/v1/virtual_service.proto.sk.md

 ### VirtualService

-The **VirtualService** is the root routing object for the Gloo Edge.
+The **VirtualService** is the root routing object for the Gloo Gateway.
 A virtual service describes the set of routes to match for a set of domains.

 It defines: